Elasticity bounds from Effective Field Theory: Introduction

 \section{Introduction}

-Effective Field Theory (EFT) often emerges as a powerful tool to understand nature, especially when the microscopic degrees of freedom become strongly coupled at low energies.
-Classic examples of insightful EFTs range from the Ginzburg-Landau theory for the onset of superconductivity to the Fermi liquid theory, or the chiral perturbation theory as the low energy description of Quantum Chromodynamics.

-Another notorious and early example is the theory of elasticity: the description of a solids mechanical response, including its sound wave excitations -- the phonons \cite{Lubensky,landau7}.
-As in hydrodynamics, the elasticity theory is formulated in terms of an effective degree of freedom -- the displacement vector of the solid elements with respect to their equilibrium configuration.
-Importantly, the classic elasticity theory can be promoted to the non-linear regime where the response to finite deformations is addressed \cite{enlighten70333,ZAMM:ZAMM19850650903,Ogden2004}.
-Operationally, this is done by finding/measuring the stress-strain relations for both finite shear or bulk strain applied to the material.
-These diagrams contain a number of non-linear response parameters (such as the {\it proportional limit} or the {\it failure point}, see \cite{Ogden2004} for definitions) that are well defined material properties which go deep into the non-linear response regime.
-Typically, these parameters are difficult to compute from the microscopic constituents, so there is a chance that EFT methods may help in understanding some non-linear elasticity phenomena.
+A prominent and early example of an Effective Field Theory (EFT) is the theory of elasticity: the continuum-limit description of a solid's mechanical response, including its sound wave excitations -- the phonons \cite{Lubensky,landau7}.

+As in hydrodynamics, elasticity theory can be phrased as a derivative expansion for an effective degree of freedom -- the displacement vector of the solid elements with respect to equilibrium.
+Importantly, the classic elasticity theory can be promoted to the nonlinear regime, addressing the response to finite deformations \cite{enlighten70333,ZAMM:ZAMM19850650903,Ogden2004}.
+Operationally, this is done by finding the stress-strain relations for both finite shear or bulk strain applied to the material.
+These diagrams encode several response parameters (such as the {\it proportional limit} or the {\it failure point}, see \cite{Ogden2004} for definitions), which are well defined material properties that go deep into the nonlinear response regime.
+Typically, these parameters are difficult to compute from the microscopic constituents, so there is a chance that EFT methods may help in understanding some nonlinear elasticity phenomena.

 From the viewpoint of quantum field theory (QFT), it is clear that elasticity theory can be treated as a non-trivial ({\it i.e.}, interacting) EFT.
-The way how this theory works as an EFT, however, is quite different from other well known examples; the main reason being that the symmetry breaking pattern behind it involves spacetime symmetries.
+The way how this theory works as an EFT, however, is quite different from other well known examples, mostly because the underlying symmetry breaking pattern involves spacetime symmetries.

 The purpose of this work is to revisit finite elasticity theory from the viewpoint of QFT.
-We aim at clarifying a few points on how the EFT methodology works for broken spacetime symmetries and find novel relations between (and bounds on) various non-linear elasticity parameters.
+We aim at clarifying how the EFT methodology works for broken spacetime symmetries and find novel relations between (and bounds on) various nonlinear elasticity parameters.